Randy Johnson: San Francisco Giants (2009)

-On December 26, 2008, Johnson signed a one-year deal with the San Francisco Giants for a reported $8 million, with a possible $2.5 million in performance bonuses and another $2.5 million in award bonuses.
-Johnson became the 24th pitcher to reach 300 wins, beating the Washington Nationals (the team that he first played for when they were known as the Montreal Expos) on June 4 at Nationals Park in Washington, D.C.
+On December 26, 2008, Johnson signed a one-year deal with his hometown San Francisco Giants for a reported $8 million, with a possible $2.5 million in performance bonuses and another $2.5 million in award bonuses.
+Johnson became the 24th pitcher to reach 300 wins, beating the Washington Nationals (the franchise that he first played for when they were known as the Montreal Expos) on June 4 at Nationals Park in Washington, D.C.
 He became the seventh left-handed pitcher to achieve the 300-win milestone and the fifth pitcher in the last 50 years to get his 299th and 300th win in consecutive starts, joining Warren Spahn, Steve Carlton, Gaylord Perry, and Tom Seaver.
-Johnson was placed on the 60-day disabled list with a torn rotator cuff in his throwing shoulder on July 28, 2009.
-Johnson was activated by the Giants on September 16, 2009, and assigned to the Giants bullpen.
-On September 19, 2009, Johnson made his first relief appearance in 4 years, facing the Los Angeles Dodgers for 3 batters.
-At age 46, he was at the time the second oldest player in Major League Baseball, trailing only Jamie Moyer.
+Johnson was placed on the 60-day disabled list with a torn rotator cuff in his throwing shoulder on July 28.
+Johnson was activated by the Giants on September 16 and assigned to the Giants bullpen.
+On September 19, Johnson made his first relief appearance in 4 years, getting only one of three Dodgers batters out.
+At age 46, he was at the time the second oldest player in MLB, trailing only former Mariners teammate Jamie Moyer.

-Retirement
+Legacy

-On January 5, 2010, he announced his retirement from professional baseball.
-The Mariners invited Johnson to throw out the ceremonial first pitch at the Seattle Mariners home opener at Safeco Field on April 12, 2010, and inducted Johnson into the Mariners Hall of Fame on January 17, 2012.
+On January 5, 2010, Johnson announced his retirement from professional baseball.
+The Mariners invited Johnson to throw out the ceremonial first pitch at the Seattle Mariners home opener at Safeco Field on April 12, 2010 and inducted Johnson into the Mariners Hall of Fame on January 17, 2012.
 The Diamondbacks invited Johnson and former teammate Curt Schilling to both throw out the ceremonial first pitches for the Arizona Diamondbacks' recognition of the 10th anniversary of the 2001 World Series team that defeated the New York Yankees.
+On July 27, 2024, Johnson was inducted into the Arizona Diamondbacks Hall of Fame along with teammate Luis Gonzalez.

 Johnson was selected to the Baseball Hall of Fame in his first year of eligibility in 2015.
+On his Hall of Fame plaque he wears a Diamondbacks cap, the first—and only, as of —Hall of Famer to do so.
 The Diamondbacks retired his number on August 8, 2015.
 At the retirement ceremony, Johnson was presented with a replica of the drum set used by Neil Peart, drummer for the Canadian band Rush, during their 30th anniversary tour.